 A funeral represents a purposeful opportunity to reflect on the meaning of a life that has been lived and to determine the impact of that meaning for the family and friends.
 There is no single proper funeral service.
 It is a time for human sharing in its deepest sense.
 You and the ones you love are at the very center of the process, and the choices you make will determine its significance for you.
 As you participate in the planning of the funeral service, you help create a meaningful experience for everyone.

 Traditionally, the funeral will be a Complete Funeral Service.
 This includes a family or public viewing of the deceased.
 Following this will be a service, typically in the church or at the funeral home.
-This would be followed by the earth or above ground burial of the casketed remains.
-Caskets selected may cost from several hundred dollars to several thousands of dollars depending on the material the casket is constructed of.
+This would be followed by burial at a cemetery or we also offering shipping of the remains to other states and countries.
 Many cemeteries require that a minimum grave liner be used to encase the casket when earth buried.
 These minimum liners are constructed of concrete and are designed to hold the weight of the earth, maintaining the cemetery property.
 A sealed vault may also be used.
 The vaults are also constructed of concrete and are designed to not only protect the gravesite, but are manufactured with inner liners that not only restrict the entrance of graveside elements (water and earth) but increase the strength of the vault.

 The Graveside Service can be another selection.
 This many times would follow a time of visitation at the funeral home.
 The casketed remains would then be transferred to the cemetery where a graveside ceremony could take place followed by the burial.

-The Complete Cremation Service is another type of selected offering.
+The Traditional Funeral Service Followed By Cremation is another type of selected offering.
 This service will be just like a Complete Funeral Service except cremation will follow instead of the casketed burial.
-This can be accommodated by the use of a cremation casket (casket that is designed to be cremated) or even a rental casket may be used.
+This includes a hardwood rental casket with cremation insert.
 Following the viewing, service or ceremony, and eventual cremation, the cremated remains can be buried, properly scattered, or returned to the family for safe keeping.
 Urns are used to hold the cremated remains.
 Urns can be constructed out of basic materials like cardboard or plastic, or constructed out of more protective materials like basic and semi-precious metals, ceramics, and woods.

-The Immediate Cremation Service can be arranged as an immediate disposition of the body, but is most times followed by a memorial service at the church, funeral home or other location.
+The Direct Cremation with a Memorial Service is a direct cremation followed by a memorial service at the church, funeral home or other location.
 A Memorial Service is one where the body is not present.
 We recommend that if you select an immediate cremation that you are allowed a time, if possible, to privately view the body as a family.
 Viewing of the deceased is a very important step in acknowledging that the death has occurred.
 Having some type of service or ceremony is also a key ingredient to a healthy recovery of a loss due to a death.